smonto2/ginormal/README.md

 ## Digression: Difference between GIN and GIG distributions

-<a id="digression"> </a> While the kernels &mdash; and therefore the sampling techniques &mdash; for the GIN and GIG distribution are similar, these two distribution share some important differences.
+<a id="digression"> </a> The GIN distribution is a way to generalize the distribution of the reciprocal of a normal random variable.
+That is, the distribution generalizes the distribution of the random variable $1/X$ where $X \sim \text{Normal}(\mu, \sigma^2)$.
+This distribution is *different* from the generalized inverse Gaussian (GIG) distribution [(Jørgensen, 2012)](#3) despite the similarities in naming.
+While the kernels &mdash; and therefore the sampling techniques &mdash; for the GIN and GIG distribution are similar, these two distribution share some important differences.
 The main is their conceptualization, as they both attempt to generalize the idea of an inverse normal distribution in different ways.
 The GIG distribution does so by choosing cumulants that are inverses to those of the normal distribution.
 The GIN distribution does so by directly using the density of the reciprocal after a change of variables.

 Another important difference comes from their use as conjugate priors in Bayesian analysis:
 - $\theta \sim \text{GIN}(\alpha, \mu, \tau)$ is the conjugate prior if observations are random samples from $Y \sim \text{Normal}(\theta \delta, \theta^2)$
 - $\theta \sim \text{GIG}(\alpha, \mu, \tau)$ is the conjugate prior if observations are random samples from $Y \sim \text{Normal}(\theta \delta, \theta)$

-These are similar mixture models but carry different interpretations and thus require different posterior sampling algorithms.
+These are similar mixture models, but carry different interpretations and thus require different posterior sampling algorithms.
 This interpretation also shows why the restriction of $\alpha \geq 2$ is not binding if the goal is to perform Bayesian analysis.
-A prior $\gamma \sim \text{GIN}(\alpha_0, \mu_0, \tau_0)$ with $\alpha_0 = 1 + \varepsilon$ is non-informative when $\varepsilon > 0$ is arbitrarily small.
-However, the posterior distribution will have degrees-of-freedom parameter $\alpha_N = N + 1 + \varepsilon$ where $N$ is the sample size.
-As $N \geq 1$ implies $\alpha_N > 2$, for a Bayesian analysis we always need to draw from the GIN distribution with $\alpha > 2$.
+A prior $\theta \sim \text{GIN}(\alpha_0, \mu_0, \tau_0)$ with $\alpha_0 = 1 + \varepsilon$ is non-informative when $\varepsilon > 0$ is arbitrarily small.
+The posterior distribution will be $\theta|Y \sim \text{GIN}(\alpha_N, \mu_N, \tau_N)$ with posterior degrees-of-freedom parameter $\alpha_N = N + 1 + \varepsilon$ where $N$ is the sample size.
+As $N \geq 1$ implies $\alpha_N > 2$, then for a Bayesian analysis with at least one observation we always need to draw from the GIN distribution with $\alpha > 2$.

 ## References
 1. <a id="1"> [Ding, C., Estrada, J., and Montoya-Blandón, S. (2023).
 Bayesian Inference of Network Formation Models with Payoff Externalities.
 Working Paper.](https://www.smontoyablandon.com/publication/networks/network_externalities.pdf) </a>